Should You Use A Fitness and Activity Monitors? Are they Effective and worth your money? If Yes, Which One Is The Best One?

-Fitbit is among the best brands for fitness trackers and Fitbit Charge HR is still its best fitness tracker with most of the features available in the modern fitness trackers these days.
+Fitbit is among the best brands for activity monitors and Fitbit Charge HR is still its best activity tracker with most of the features available in the modern fitness trackers these days.
 With continuous heart rate monitoring and 3 axes accelerometer and altimeter, it provides very accurate results and helps you stay fit.
 The Fitbit Charge HR not only tops the competition with its features but it’s easy to use companion app available for all platforms and its strong social community helps you stay social, motivated and in the competition.

-- Featured rich fitness tracker with most of the features in modern trackers.
+- Featured rich activity tracker with most of the features in modern trackers.

 - Accurately measures intense activities like intense workouts as well as routine activities.

 - Completely waterproof fitness tracker and can be used in showers and swimming.